Sacroiliac Joint Dysfunction

 Diagnosis of Sacroiliac Joint Dysfunction

-A blood test may be conducted if ankylosing spondylitis, which is a type of spinal inflammatory arthritis, is suspected.
-Sophisticated imaging technology, such as X-rays and CT scans, can detect possible herniated discs, vertebral fractures or spinal dislocations.
-These can also be instrumental in studying the long term progression of the condition.
+A blood test may be conducted if ankylosing spondylitis, a type of spinal inflammatory arthritis, is suspected.
+Sophisticated imaging technology, such as X-rays and CT scans, can detect possible herniated discs, vertebral fractures, or spinal dislocations.
+These can also be instrumental in studying the long-term progression of the condition.

 SI Joint Dysfunction Treatment

-- Importantly, painkillers only temporarily treat the pain without addressing the underlying condition.
-In addition, tolerance may occur where the effectiveness of the drugs decrease as well as other potential side effects.
+Over-the-counter pain relief medications can alleviate pain and discomfort.
+In cases of inflammation, a professional may prescribe anti-inflammatory medication.
+In advanced patients, localised cortisone injections may be necessary to prevent excess pressure build-up due to inflammation.
+Importantly, painkillers only temporarily treat the pain without addressing the underlying condition.
+In addition, tolerance may occur, where the effectiveness of the drugs decreases, as well as other potential side effects.

 Used regularly, heat and infrared therapy on the lower back can aid treatment and provide relief.
 Heat is often applied to relieve the pain in the sciatica.